RamamAgarwal/Project_Wildlife_Classification/README.md

 The model's performance is evaluated using **log loss** (cross-entropy loss), which is a measure of how well the predicted probabilities match the actual labels.
 The lower the log loss, the better the model's performance.

+## Results and Findings

+We achieved Cross entropy loss/ Log loss of 1.2567 on test data which is quite high from the benchmark baseline model having log loss of 1.8210.
+Our competition is an advanced level practice competition.
+With over 1500 participants joined and 330 leaderboard ranks, we achieved #24 rank which makes us in top 7.2%

 ## Requirements
 The following libraries and tools are required to run the code: